d-tamang/d-tamang/README.md

 ## Hi there, welcome to my GitHub! 👩‍💻

 - Graduate of App Academy and UCSB.
-- Current TA at App Academy, helping students learn full stack web development.
+- Current Software Engineer at Bloomberg in NYC.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/disneetamang/) or click on the repo's below to see the different projects I've completed. 😄